jamesryanwilco/Group-Meet-V1/docs/app-flow.md

 ## 4. Going Active (Finding a Match)

-1.  **Activate Session:** On a group's detail screen, any member can tap "Go Active."
-This makes their group visible to other active groups for a set period (e.g., 4 hours).
-Multiple groups can be active simultaneously.
+1.  **Activate Session:** On a group's detail screen, any member can tap "Go Active," provided the group has at least two members.
+This opens a full-screen modal.
+2.  **Set Activation Details:** In the modal, the user can:
+    *   Select a duration (from 1 to 24 hours) using a slider.
+    *   Choose a location for the meetup (currently defaults to London).
+3.  **Confirmation:** After confirming the details, the group becomes "active" for the chosen duration, making it visible to other active groups in the selected location.
-2.  **Start Swiping:** Once a group is active, a "Start Swiping" button appears.
+4.  **Start Swiping:** Once a group is active, a "Start Swiping" button appears.
 Tapping this takes the user to the matching screen for that specific group.
-3.  **Confirmation:** The app confirms the group is now "active."
-The user can now proceed to the swiping interface.

 ## 5. Swiping & Matching